Commandant of the Marine Corps Strategist Program

 All officers who meet the eligibility requirements are highly encouraged to apply.

-Officers will be pre-screened by elements of HQMC to determine whether the applicants are qualified to represent the Marine Corps.
+Officers will be pre-screened by elements of Marine Corps University (MCU) to determine whether the applicants are qualified and competitive for acceptance into a civilian PhD program.
 Officers recommended with confidence in the pre-screening will be forwarded to the Commandant Education Board (CPIB/CCLEB) for final selection as a sub-board.
-Officers will be notified via the CPIB and CCLEB Results MarAdmin or directly following the conclusion of the board.
-Receipt of orders to either of the tracks is contingent upon official acceptance to an approved doctoral program.
+Officers will be notified via a results MarAdmin.
+Receipt of orders is contingent upon official acceptance to an approved doctoral program.
 Dir, MM is the final approval authority for all assignments to the PHDP.

 For planning purposes, most PhD programs require final applications in mid-December.
 Finalists must be prepared to work on their statement of purpose, letters of recommendation, and ensure all necessary documentation to apply to PhD programs.